karimdevelops/caesar-cipher/README.md

 <li>It is a fun program for many beginners who are not only interested in GUIs but also crpytography.</li>
 </ul>

 :warning: <i><strong>NOTE: This project is mainly focused on creating an "easy to understand" crpytography program.
 Messages encrpyted by caesar cipher can be easily decrypted using a brute-force attack.
-Therefore, it is not recommended to use this for cryptography.
+Therefore, it is not recommended to use this for anything important (or serious).
 Use at your own risk!</i>